Tuesday 14th February 2012

 New Inflation Rates

-The Office of National Statistics has just published new inflation figures for the twelve months to June 2011.
+The Office of National Statistics has just published new inflation figures for the twelve months to January 2012.
+The next release date will be the 20th March 2012.

-In pay submissions the RMT will continue to emphasise that your financial commitments have increased at a much greater rate than inflation and your living standards have suffered as a result.
+In pay submissions the RMT will continue to emphasise that your financial commitments have increased at a greater rate than inflation and that your living standards are undermined by the current rates of inflation.